 Dreams of Peace & Freedom began life as a soundtrack to Under an English Heaven - a film about the life of David Maxwell Fyfe that Tom Blackmore made for the Kilmuir Papers website.
 It took its’ name from the final line of Rupert Brooke's famous sonnet The Soldier, which Fyfe had quoted in his closing at Nuremberg, and comprised five songs – musical settings of poetry that inspired him.

 This final cycle of songs has grown organically over the past decade, to reflect the developing show.
 The recording ambition for Dreams of Peace & Freedom has also grown with the project.
-We are presently introducing violin and cello to the voices as a soundtrack to the film, which will be available in June.
-In the meantime, you can hear the recording so far
+A violin and cello have been added to the voices as a soundtrack to Dreams of Peace & Freedom :

 Click on the buttons below to hear each part of Dreams of Peace & Freedom individually and find out more about how the songs came to be.